rreece/music-notes/chord-theory/chord-theory.md

 ## Chord progressions

-Now we have introduced enough topics to ask a natural question: if one wants to stay within a certain key in given mode, what chords are allowed?
+Now we have introduced enough topics to ask a natural question:

+If one wants to stay within a certain key in given mode, what chords are allowed?

 Major: I ii iii IV V vi vii${}^{\circ}$